-Go to Lakehead Library Search Page
+Start by going to the Lakehead Library Search Page

-If you know the Title of the book or the Author you are searching for;
+If you know the Title of the book or the Author you are searching for:

-Found a Match | Did not Find a Match |
+| Found a Match | Did Not Find a Match |

 |